 Hemorrhage can occur due to high blood pressure which weakens artery walls and can cause them to rupture.
 Other causes can include a brain aneurysm (a bulging, weak wall in an artery), arteriovenous malformation (abnormal connection between arteries and veins), cerebral amyloid angiopathy ( a build up of protein on the artery walls of the brain that make bleeding more likely), cancer, drug use, and conditions or medications that can cause excessive bleeding.

 Treatment for hemorrhagic stroke depends on the cause of bleeding.
 Initial care will include determining the cause of bleeding, controlling any blood pressure issues, measuring and controlling abnormal pressure in the brain, and stopping any medication that might be causing increased bleeding.
 Surgical interventions may be necessary to control bleeding.
-For more information about treatment of stroke, click on the link below.Stroke Treatment
+For out more information about treatment of stroke at www.stroke-rehab.com/treatment.html.